EricDarve/me343-cme216-winter-2021/Reading Assignments/intro_svm.md

 ---
 layout: page
-title: Introduction to ML and SVM
+title: Reading Assignment 1
 ---

+# Introduction to ML and SVM

 Write your answers in a PDF and upload the document on [Gradescope](https://www.gradescope.com/courses/222525) for submission.
 The due date is given on [Gradescope](https://www.gradescope.com/courses/222525).